hilal09/Steam/README.md

 - **Login:** Registered users can log in using their email address and password.

 ### Series Management
-- **Add Series:** Users can add new series to their watchlist, providing details such as title, year, genre, platform, seasons, and a picture.
+- **Add Series:** Users can add new series to their dashboard, providing details such as title, year, genre, platform, seasons, and a picture.
-- **Search Series:** Users can search for newly added series or search within the default library for available series.
+- **Search Series:** Users can search for newly added series.

 ### Profile Management
 - **Profile Page:** Users have a profile page where they can view and update their personal information.